Negative Triggers Can Be Prevented!

 How To Be More Aware Of Negative Triggers?

 A simple way to be aware of these negative triggers is to write down on paper the things you ought to be on guard about.
 Not everything listed is a negative trigger, and there are probably some not on the list that would apply to you (then add them).
-After making your list, then make a plan for how you are going to deal with or avoid those negative triggers.
+After making your list, plan how you will deal with or avoid those negative triggers.

 - Ephesians 2:19-22 “Whenever you feel unloved, unimportant, or insecure, remember to whom you belong.”